Skip to content

 • const → this int is constant

-Put together: p is a constant pointer, pointing to a constant int.
+Put together: p is a constant pointer to a constant int.

-Now look at const int* p: p is a pointer (*), pointing to a constant int (const int)—data cannot be modified, pointer can be modified.
+Look at const int* p again: p is a pointer (*) to a constant int (const int)—data immutable, pointer mutable.

-int* const p: p is a constant (const) pointer (*), pointing to an int—pointer cannot be modified, data can be modified.
+int* const p: p is a constant (const) pointer (*) to int—pointer immutable, data mutable.

-Practice with a few more examples, and you will quickly develop an intuition for it.
+Practice with a few more examples, and you'll build intuition quickly.

 Pitfall Warning: Interviews and exams love to test the differences between these three declarations.
-If you can't tell them apart on the spot, don't guess—use the right-to-left reading method and break it down step by step.
-It's far more reliable than relying on memory.
-Additionally, const int* p and int const* p are actually two completely equivalent ways to write the same thing; const can go before or after int.
-But int* const p is different—const has moved to the right of the *, modifying the pointer.
-This positional difference is the key.
+If you can't tell them apart, don't guess—use the right-to-left method and break it down step by step; it's much more reliable than rote memory.
+Also, const int* p and int const* p are completely equivalent; const can go before or after int.
+But int* const p is different; const is to the right of *, modifying the pointer.
+This positional difference is key.

-This isn't the only pitfall.
-Many beginners assume that const int* p means value itself has become a constant—it hasn't. value is still a plain variable, and you can directly modify value. const int* p means "I won't modify it through this pointer"; it is an access constraint, not a constraint on the target data itself.
+The pitfalls don't stop there.
+Many beginners think const int* p means a itself becomes constant—it doesn't. a is still a normal variable; you can modify a directly. const means "I won't modify through this pointer," an access constraint, not a constraint on the target data itself.

 const and References

-Now that we have covered pointers, let's look at references.
-Combining const with references is much simpler than with pointers, because references themselves are not allowed to be rebound—they are bound to a variable from birth.
-So there is only one scenario for const combined with references:
+Done with pointers, let's look at references. const with references is much simpler than with pointers, because references themselves cannot be rebound—they are bound to a variable from birth.
+So there is only one const and reference combination:

 cpp

-ref is an alias for value, but we cannot modify value through ref.
-Similar to const int* p, this just means "I won't modify it through ref"; value itself can still be freely modified.
+ref is an alias for a, but you cannot modify a's value through ref.
+Similar to const int* p, this just means "I won't modify through ref"; a itself can still be freely modified.

-This "const reference" has an extremely important use case in real-world development—function parameters.
-Imagine you have a function that needs to receive a std::string parameter:
+This "const reference" has an extremely important use in practical development—function parameters.
+Imagine a function that needs to receive a std::string parameter:

 cpp